imranxc/restapi-design/API Design Workshop/README.md

 #### Steps

-- Etag Generation: When a client creates a new resource server generates an Etag value for the current version of the resource.
+* **Etag Generation**: When a client creates a new resource server generates an Etag value for the current version of the resource.
-- Inclusion in Response: Server includes the Etag value in response headers using Etag header.
+* **Inclusion in Response**: The server includes the Etag value in response headers using the `Etag` header.
-- Storage by Client: The client save (cache, local storage) the response along with the Etag value for future reference.
+* **Storage by Client**: The client stores the response along with the Etag value.
-- Conditional Requests: When the client makes a subsequent request for the resource, it includes the stored Etag value in the `If-None-Match` header of the request.
-For example: `If-None-Match: "abcdef123456"`
+* **Conditional Requests**: The client includes the stored Etag value in the `If-None-Match` header of subsequent requests.
+For example, `If-None-Match: "abcdef123456"`.
-- Validation by Server: Upon receiving the request, server compares the Etag value provided by the client with the current Etag value of the resource.
+* **Validation by Server**: Upon receiving the request, server compares the Etag value provided by the client with the current Etag value of the resource.
 If the Etag values match, it indicates that the cached representation is still valid, and the server responds with a `304 Not Modified` status code, indicating that the client should use its cached copy.
 If the Etag values do not match, the server responds with the full resource content, along with a new Etag value for the updated version.

 ![Etag](https://i.ibb.co/WnZbYQM/Capture3.png)

 ## REST API Versioning

-REST API versioning helps to iterate faster when the required, breaking or non-breaking, changes are identified.
+REST API versioning helps manage changes and updates to APIs while maintaining backward compatibility.

 ### Benefits

-- Backward Compatibility
+* Backward Compatibility
-- Incremental Updates
+* Incremental Updates
-- Flexibility
+* Flexibility
-- Maintainability
+* Maintainability
-- Documentation and Communication
+* Documentation and Communication

-### Examples of Breaking Change
+### Examples of Breaking Changes

-- Changing the URI structure of an existing API endpoint
+* Changing the URI structure of an existing API endpoint
-	- Before: `GET /api/v1/product/{id}`
+	* Before: `GET /api/v1/product/{uid}`
-	- After: `GET /api/v1/products/{id}`
+	* After: `GET /api/v1/products/{uid}`
-	- This change could break existing client implementations that rely on the old URI structure, causing requests to fail with `404 Not Found` errors.
+* This change could break existing client implementations that rely on the old URI structure, causing requests to fail with `404 Not Found` errors.
-- Modifying the behavior of existing API methods or endpoints in a way that affects client applications.
+* Modifying the behavior of an existing API methods or endpoints in a way that affects client applications.

 ### Versioning of Breaking Change

-- URL Based
+* **URL-Based**: Including the version number in the URL.
-- Header Based
+* **Header-Based**: Including the version number in request headers.

-### Examples of Non-breaking Change
+### Examples of Non-Breaking Changes

-- Adding a new endpoints
+* Adding New Endpoints
-- Optimizing Performance
+* Optimizing Performance
-- Adding a new field to the product representation
+* Adding New Fields

 ```py
 # Before